aag/alice2koha/README.md

 1. Enable template caching.
 This gives a small performance boost to each page load.
 You can enable it by editing this file on the web server:
   `/etc/koha/sites/INSTANCE_NAME/koha-conf.xml` (replace INSTANCE_NAME with the
-  name you created during installation.)
+  name you entered during installation.)
 Go to the end of the file and before the line `</config>` insert a new line with this content:

   ```